 Design and development of selected projects in the various fields of engineering under the direction of a staff member.
 Technical as well as economic factors will be considered in the design.
 A professional paper and detailed progress report are required.
-Requirement: Senior standing in Environmental Engineering and department permission.
+Requirement: Senior standing and department permission.
 (See the department for more details about the department permission.)
-Click here for course fees.